dsnsalt/priv_dns_sec450_fix/README.md

 ### Options

-- **apply**: Apply the fix using the VM's default DNS server.
+- **apply**: Apply the fix using the VM's default DNS server of Default Gateway.
 Default option.
 - **reset**: Remove the defined DNS servers and use the default configuration.
 - **override**: Override the default use of the VM's default DNS server and specify the DNS server IPv4 address to use.
     - Requires an IPv4 address to be supplied when invoking.